Plaque Causes Tooth Decay

 National Integrated Health Associates now uses and recommends xylitol in rinses and tooth pastes to reduce decay as part of a preventive oral hygiene program without the detrimental health effects of fluoride.
 It is critical that xylitol is used in place of other sugars in snacks, chewing gums, foods and more.
 You should be conscious of which sugars you are exposing you and your families to.
 There is a huge difference in not only your dental health but overall health when comparing the different sugars you can use.

-Questions can be addressed to the dental department at National Integrated Health Associates 202-237-7000 ext.
-2, or schedule a holistic dental consult.
+Questions can be addressed to the dental department at National Integrated Health Associates.
+Please call for further information 202-237-7000 ext.
+2. or request an appointment.